arouzbehani/Cantilever/README.md

 In this project I tried to Make a Deflection Analysis of a Cantilever Beam with Finite Element Analysis method using C# .NET.
 For the purpose of data management and presentation I have used VBA in MS ACCESS.
-The code for Beam Analysis has these Classes/Interfaces BeamElement
+The code for the Beam Analysis has these Classes/Interfaces:
+BeamElement
 Material
 Isection
 SectionType
 RectSection
+DataReader

+The code for Deflection Analysis is written with the help of PythonFEM project "https://github.com/vishnurvp/PythonFEM" MathNet.Numerics Nuget package is used for Matrix Calculations. "https://github.com/mathnet/mathnet-numerics" DataReader.cs is responsible for only reading the Materials and Sections from the MsAccess Database After
-The Beam is initialized simply by its length,section Id,material Id, and force value.
+The Beam is initialized simply by its length,section Id,material Id, and force value which are provided from a VBA form inside the access file and then it returns an array of displacements with respect to mesh number parameter passed to its Displacements method.
-The code for Deflection Analysis is written with the help of
+The result is displayed in a form of line chart which is bounded to Deflections table.